Keyboard shortcuts

 [collected results]

-1. Split takes a HashMap<String, T> from a single dataset and distributes each value to a per-item dataset
+1. Fan-out takes a HashMap<String, T> from a single dataset and distributes each value to a per-item dataset

 2. Per-item nodes process each item independently (and can run in parallel)

-3. Join collects a value from each per-item dataset back into a HashMap<String, T>
+3. Fan-in collects a value from each per-item dataset back into a HashMap<String, T>

 TemplatedCatalog